Audrey-Okumu/alx_travel_app_0x01/alx_travel_app/README.md

 Visit: `/swagger/`

 ## Testing
-Used Postman or Swagger UI to test API endpoints.
+Used Postman  to test API endpoints.